hytech-racing/code-2022/Telemetry/autoparse/README.md

 - DO NOT include parentheses in fname

 `@Flagset` - Simply marks a variable as containing packed booleans (utility for `@Parseflag` annotation)

-`@Sparse` - Only print individual flags within a flagset when value is true

 ### Function-Level Annotations